sabahoth01/LLM-NLP/Open Source Models using Hugging Face/README.md

 8. Share your AI app using Gradio and Hugging Face Spaces to run your applications in a user-friendly interface on the cloud or as an API.

-# Roadmap - exercises

-1. Chatbot basics using Facebook BlenderBox model from Hugging face
-2. Translation and summarization using Facebook nnlb and bart-large-cnn models
-3. Sentence similarity using all-MiniLM-L6-v2 model
-4. Speech to text using librispeech_asr and distill/whisper. compared both of them!

 # Outcome / Final project

 [The link to the app]()